wang-youzhuo/wang-youzhuo.github.io/_pages/about.md

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉A new journey at ShangHai AI lab as a research intern！！
 - *2025.02*: &nbsp;🎉🎉1 paper accepted to CVPR 2025！！
 - *2025.02*: &nbsp;🎉🎉I was honored to be a reviewer in the ICLR 2025 workshop for sci-llm.
 - *2024.06*: &nbsp;🎉🎉I was honored to be selected as an outstanding graduate in HUST.